b-kenneth/Python_Fundamentals/README.md

 ## Project Overview

-This project implements a complete movie data analysis pipeline using **PySpark** (instead of Pandas), based on the requirements found in [Spark-Fundamentals.pdf](Spark-Fundamentals.pdf).
+This project implements a complete movie data analysis pipeline using **PySpark**.
 The goal is to fetch movie data from the TMDB API, process and clean the data, compute key performance indicators (KPIs), and generate insights and visualizations.

 By leveraging PySpark, this project can efficiently handle more scalable data analysis, taking advantage of distributed computing for large datasets.